dotnet/sdk/docs/integrations.md

 ```

-# Check on PR in Azure Dev Ops
+## Check on PR in Azure Dev Ops

+Add following to your build file:

 ```yaml
 - task: DotNetCoreCLI@2